Growing Thyme in The Northern Territory

 Thyme doesn’t like rich or soaked soil.
 Don’t over-feed or over-water it.

 Thyme, like other Mediterranean herbs, prefers a poor soil.
 Don’t work in compost or manure.
-Thyme grows naturally in gravelly soil, so if you’re planting it into pots, be sure to add some stones for improved drainage.
+Thyme grows naturally on the Mediterranean mountainsides in gravelly soil, so if you’re planting it into pots, be sure to add some stones or grit for improved drainage.

-Thyme is best planted from seedlings or semi hardwood cuttings.
+Thyme is best planted from seedlings or semi-hardwood cuttings.
 Simply place your seedlings into prepared holes and water them in.
-Considering that thyme is easily killed by over-watering, you might want to plant your thyme in pots, which can be moved indoors during the wet season.
+Add a small amount of bonemeal to each hole to help your plants develop strong root systems.

 Thyme does not usually need to be fertilized.
 Over feeding the plants will cause them to produce an abundance of leaves, but the flavour will be less intense.
-Feed lightly once a year when the plant flowers.
+Feed lightly once a year when the plants flower.